Invoice Discount Calculator

 Frequently Asked Questions

-Q: Should a commercial invoice discount be applied before or after calculating tax?
+Q: Should discounts apply before or after calculating tax?